JGarnerDev/nextjs-tutorial/Readme.md

 1. Initialization and Setup

-   Start by initializing npm (done)
+   - Start by initializing npm (done)

-   Make a gitignore file, so we don't upload our modules (or sensitive material in the future) (done) Install Next.js, React, and React-DOM (done)
+   - Make a gitignore file, so we don't upload our modules (or sensitive material in the future) (done)

+   - Install Next.js, React, and React-DOM (done)

-   Assign Next as run scripts for dev, build, and start in package.json (done) Make a folder called 'pages'.
+   - Assign Next as run scripts for dev, build, and start in package.json (done)

+   - Make a folder called 'pages'.
 This is, funny enough, where all our pages of our website will go.
 This is how Next.js does routing. (done)

-   Make a file inside the pages direcory called index.js, which not suprising.
+   - Make a file inside the pages direcory called index.js, which not suprising.
 By default, files named 'index' are run when directories are 'evoked' (right term?) (done)

+2. First Steps

+   - Make a "Hello world" (or something) as innerText to a div in our index.js file, and check it out by running 'npm run dev' (done)